rgorrison/rgorrison.github.io/public_engagement/teaching.md

 - "Science and storytelling: The false dualism of the professional climate scientist and the individual living in a changing climate", Graduate Climate Conference, Woods Hole, MA

 ### Guest lectures taught
-- STSH/S 4961, "Grassroots Science", Rensselear Polytechnic Institute: *A Paleoclimate Perspective on Climate Variability / Science and Activism*
+- "A Paleoclimate Perspective on Climate Variability / Science and Activism", STSH/S 4961: Grassroots Science, Rensselear Polytechnic Institute.
-- "Science Research", Sacred Heart Greenwhich: *Exploring South American Climate Variability through time; Topics in the Research Process*
+- "Exploring South American Climate Variability through time; Topics in the Research Process", Science Research: Sacred Heart Greenwhich.

-### Teaching Assistantships held
+### Teaching and Lab Assistantship held
-- ESPM/GEOG 1425, "Introduction to Weather and Climate", University of Minnesota.
+- ESPM/GEOG 1425: Introduction to Weather and Climate, University of Minnesota.